 Caps and gowns may or may not be required at individual convocations, so check with your school or college convocation coordinator.

 The University Bookstores are the places to find essential items for graduation, including caps, gowns, hoods, announcements, and diploma frames.
+The Graduation Fair, with special discounts, is scheduled for October 14 at the UNM Medical/Legal Bookstore and for October 15-16 at the UNM Bookstore on main campus These items will be available through graduation week.
 Purchase your cap and gown early to insure proper size.

 Announcements can be ordered online at Jostens.